Wellness Intelligence · Issue No. 1

 Effect Size

-Overall HAMA anxiety scores were significantly reduced in the kava group (p = 0.046, Cohen's d = 0.62), rising to d = 0.82 among those with moderate-to-severe GAD.
+Overall HAMA anxiety scores were significantly reduced in the kava group (p = 0.046, Cohen's d = 0.62), rising to d = 0.82 among those with moderate-to-severe GAD both considered clinically meaningful thresholds in anxiety research.

 The bottom line: A four-fold higher remission rate than placebo places standardized aqueous kava extract among the more compelling natural options for stress and situational anxiety.
 The effect sizes reported are considered clinically meaningful in anxiety research.